 Anne Rice was born and raised in New Orleans but has spent most of her life in California where she received her Masters of Arts degree in English and Creative Writing from San Francisco State University and where she now lives in Palm Desert.
 She is the author over thirty books, the latest being The Wolves of Midwinter.
 Her first novel, Interview with the Vampire, was published in 1976 and is one of the bestselling books of all time.
-Her Facebook page, where she regularly engages with her readers, has over one million followers.
+Her Facebook page, where she regularly engages with her readers through the page’s administrators, has over one million followers.

 When I was the Editor-in-Chief of FourTwoNine magazine a few years ago, we eavesdropped on a telephone conversation between Christopher and his mom for our Family Issue.

 AR: Fine, how are you?

 CR: I’m sorry to pull you away from Facebook and the People of the Page.

 AR: Well, also a new book I’m writing.
 But that’s fine, I’m always happy to do this.